EvokeMadness/FreeCAD-sketcher-cheat-sheet/part-workbench/notes/part-workbench-notes.md

 Allie Gonzales

-# Goal
+# Goal:

 FreeCAD users will learn to use the part workbench through a guided exercise.
-Students will use boolean operations such as cut, union, and common to model a weighted positioning arm base.
+Students will use boolean operations such as cut, union, and intersection to model a weighted positioning arm base.

 # Guide & Exercise